valencik/mastersAPSC/documents/thesis/thesis.md

 %- Sam Austin

 Performing the Levenshtein distance analysis will still fall short of identifying identifiers where the first name is fully spelled out.
-`Adam Sarty` and `A.Sarty` are both valid identifies for a single author.
+`Adam Sarty` and `A.Sarty` are both valid identifiers for a single author.
 An application to locate multiple identifiers of this type would require a significant modification to the existing string metrics.
 There are many open source implementations of string distance functions, so a modification is not out of the question.
 However, such a modification is outside the scope of this work.